waynegramlich/Fab/docs/FabNodes.md

    Up is frequently used in code to access other FabNode's higher in the FabNode tree.
 * *Project* (FabNode):
    The FabNode tree root and is always of type FabProject which is defined in Project package.
-   Due to the Python lanaguage disallowal of circular `import` statements, this is returned as type FabNode rather than type FabProject.
+   Due to the Python language disallowal of circular `import` statements, this is returned as type FabNode rather than type FabProject.
 See the FabNode documentation for further attributes.